 Affordable Housing in NC – The Challenge and Promise

 The affordable housing issue is more complicated than finding a home.
 Recent studies highlight the link between a lack of safe, affordable housing and the impact that substandard housing has on residents’ health, particularly asthma cases in young children.
-North Carolina faces a shortage of affordable housing so many North Carolinians live in substandard housing that impacts their wellbeing.
+North Carolina faces a shortage of affordable housing, so many North Carolinians live in substandard housing that impacts their wellbeing.
 A Greensboro community seeks innovative ways to bring community partners together to address these challenges.
 Watch our PBS NC ncIMPACT Town Hall series episode on this topic by clicking the link at the end of the blog.

 Finding safe and affordable housing is a challenge that faces many in our nation.
 Those who lack the resources to afford safe housing are forced to reside in substandard housing, which creates one or more safety hazards for its occupants.
 Current nationwide statistics indicate that 35 million homes place their occupants at risk.
 The National Center for Healthy Housing completes an annual survey that attempts to diagnose housing by determining a dwelling’s health based on twenty key factors in a home that influence an occupant’s wellbeing.
 These include pest infestations, structural damage, and appliance safety concerns.
 Many of these factors are key contributors to infectious diseases, asthma, allergies, accidents in the home, and even deaths.
 The Healthy Homes Initiative (HHI) of the US Housing and Urban Development Department (HUD) estimated in 2009 that 21% of asthma cases in the United States arise from dampness and mold indoors.